ZivFarin/Bloom_Filter/README.md

 Used as default inputs to be used by "main.py".

 - #### More Checks *(folder)*:
-Contains more inputs for main.
+Contains more inputs for "main.py".